 - If the sticker on the receiver is rated for LESS than the vehicle is rated for, then it's aftermarket.

 - If the receiver has a sticker with the tow rating numbers on it, it is likely an aftermarket receiver.
-(CA Marshall's new Ram 2500 truck has a sticker on the factory-installed receiver, but it only says what class the receiver is.)
+(Camp Addict co-founder Marshall had a Ram 2500 truck with a sticker on the factory-installed receiver, but it only says what class the receiver is.)

 - You COULD try to see if you can get the original window sticker.
 This shows what all the vehicle originally came with.
 Simply Google your VIN.